UBC-MDS/programming-in-python-for-data-science/chapters/en/module8.md

 4     Oak    10.0         5   6.0       NaN
 ```

-Given the dataframe name `forest`, what code would you use to remove only the rows missing from the `age` column?
+Given the dataframe named `forest`, what code would you use to remove only the rows missing from the `age` column?

 <choice id="2" >